raspberrypi/documentation/faqs/README.md

 We have also developed [PiServer](https://www.raspberrypi.org/blog/piserver/), a piece of software that lets you easily set up a network of client Raspberry Pis connected to a single x86-based server via Ethernet.
 With PiServer, you don’t need SD cards, you can control all clients via the server, and you can add and configure user accounts — ideal for the classroom, your home, or an industrial setting.

 Another option is [PiNet](http://pinet.org.uk), which is a free and open-source community-based project initially designed for schools.
 Each Raspberry Pi boots off a small set of startup files on an SD card and fetches the rest of the data it needs from the PiNet server, thereby allowing you to maintain a single operating system image for all the Raspberry Pis.
 PiNet also adds network user accounts, shared folders and automated backups.
+Please do note that PiNet is now [deprecated](http://pinet.org.uk/blog/2020/10/27/PiNet-end-of-life.html) and will no longer be supported at the end of 2020/2021 academic year.

 <a name="cameramodule"></a>